 1. Sagging Garage Door

 Without regular maintenance or repairs, wooden garage doors may appear to sag, bend or buckle.
 If there are large gaps in the door when it’s closed, that’s often a sign of sagging, meaning you may need to replace the entire garage door.
-Sometimes, a sagging garage door may occur due to a poorly reinforced automatic garage opener.
+Often, a poorly reinforced automatic garage opener can cause a garage door to sag.

 2. Peeling Paint and Cracking Wood

-Periodic refinishing of a wooden garage door can maximize its lifespan and keep the garage door looking its best.
+Periodically refinishing a wooden garage door can maximize its life span.
 Over time, the stain or paint on a garage door may begin to peel or crack, often caused by rotting or deteriorating wood.
 In addition, the finish on a garage door may start to fade or look patchy due to extended sun exposure.
 If you notice your garage door panel is cracked, it may be due to holes within the wood or excess moisture.

 3. Non-Efficient Garage Door

-If a garage door is no longer efficient or doesn’t function properly, you’ll want to consider replacing the whole garage door.
-Older garage door models built 15 years ago or more may be difficult to match with appropriate replacement panels.
-Installing an energy-efficient garage door can help improve the functionality of your garage while potentially saving you money in the long run.
-There are many benefits of a new garage door, including enhanced functionality, efficiency and appearance.
+If a garage door is no longer efficient or doesn’t function properly, you’ll want to consider getting a new one.
+Older garage door models built 15 years ago or more may be challenging to match with appropriate replacement panels.
+Installing an energy-efficient garage door can improve your home’s resale value while potentially saving you money in the long run.

 Replace Damaged Garage Door Panels With R&R Doors

-At R&R Doors, we’re dedicated to providing the highest quality products and services with a continued commitment to professionalism and superior quality.
-We’re a leading garage door dealer in Wisconsin, offering exceptional service for residential and commercial properties.
+At R&R Doors, we provide the highest-quality products and services with a continued commitment to professionalism.
+We’re a leading garage door dealer in Madison and Cross Plains, Wisconsin, offering exceptional service for residential and commercial properties.
 Our experts can help you find the perfect garage door and operator for your project.
-In addition to our array of high-quality garage doors and door openers, we also offer various repair services, including garage door opener repair, garage door spring replacement and more.
+In addition to our array of high-quality garage doors and door openers, we also offer various repair services, including garage door opener repairgarage door spring replacement and more.

 To get started with garage door repair, schedule a service or request an estimate today.